Welcome Parade

 Step aboard and walk through naval history on tall ships hailing from all over the world.

-Blessing of the Ships (Port of New Orleans)
+Blessing of the Ships (8AM @ The Moonwalk)

 The Mississippi River will play host to an impressive flotilla of ships from all across the globe.
-While exact ships and locations are still to be determined, you can expect to find the vessels gracing the riverfront from the Marigny up to the Convention Center.
+You can find the vessels gracing the riverfront from the Bywater up to the Crescent Connection twin bridges.
 The beauty of New Orleans is that nearly all of the waterfront is accessible by foot and just a short distance from most major hotels, attractions, restaurants, and more–making it easier than ever to experience everything New Orleans has to offer during this historic, milestone event.

 Tall Ship